Night of the Dead (film)

 Night of the Dead is a 2006 American horror film written and directed by Eric Forsberg.
 It stars Louis Graham as Dr. Gabriel Schreklich, a scientist who seeks to resurrect his dead family.

 Plot

 Dr. Gabriel Schreklich loses his wife and daughter.
-Distraught, he founds The Institute for Life Extension, where tries to find a way to resurrect the dead.
-Schreklich's nephew Peter helps him, not knowing that his pregnant wife Anais is in danger.
+Distraught, he finds The Institute for Life Extension, where he tries to find a way to resurrect the dead.
+Schreklich's nephew, Peter, helps him not knowing that his pregnant wife, Anais, is in danger.
 Schreklich's experiments are a success, and his family is brought back to a semblance of life, but they are now ghouls, in pain and hungry for the flesh of the living.
 When they escape their confinement, the whole institute is put at risk.